U.S. judge narrows probe into leaks to Bloomberg reporters

 In addition, the declarations should be limited to information provided to Jodi Xu Klein, Steven Church and Fion Li, who reported the articles published on Dec.
 11 and Dec.
 15 in 2015 and Jan.
 5.

-The mine was once among the world's largest for rare earths, which are chemical elements used in cell phones and military equipment.

-Sontchi also appeared to suggest the original order covered too lawyers, bankers and advisers.
+Sontchi also appeared to suggest the original order covered too many people.
 "Not every one of the 123 has to submit a declaration."

 Sontchi acknowledged that last week he was too focused on the threat posed by the leaks to the integrity of the court process and readily accepted the order because no party opposed it.